 - Displaced Residents: When asked, no police force was able to cite a single case of a displaced residential occupier for a squatting arrest; - Alternative Offences: Squatters are arrested for a number of alternative offences (eg Criminal Damage, Burglary), and section 144 is often used as a secondary offence when the more serious offences can't be successfully prosecuted; - Prosecutions: Prosecutions of section 144 offences has been rising year on year since 2012, and is currently averaging around 13 prosecutions a month, up from 10 in 2014-15.
 This brings the total number of section 144 prosecutions brought for a first hearing at a Magistrates court since 2012 to 326. - Case Length: During 2015, 66 cases prosecuting section 144 offences were completed, taking an average of 83.6 days (or 12 weeks) to complete.
-This suggests a quick turnaround of cases, and summary judgements; - Convictions: There is too little information to gauge the true number of those convicted for section 144, their profile or the sentences handed down to them.
-The number of known convictions stands at 60 since 2012.
+This suggests quick, summary judgements, and people pleading guilty instead of challenging the charge; - Convictions: there were 69 convictions in 2015, with the most popular sentences being Fines (51%), Conditional Discharges (20%) and Community Sentences (10%).
+However 3 people were imprisoned for section 144 in 2015, and the figure since 2012 is estimated to be 11 sent to prison.